spacesuitdiver/cr-10-cura-profiles/README.md

 ### Normal Quality ABS

-This is the same as `Normal Quality PLA` profile but sped down to 40mm/s so ABS has time to adhere to the build surface.
+This is the same as `Normal Quality PLA` profile but slowed down to 40mm/s so ABS has time to adhere to the build surface.

 ## 🏗 Materials